roblatour/OMVBackup/README.md

 1. Create a directory on one of the OMV managed drives as a target for the backup

 2. Sign onto the OMV machine's command line.
-If you sign in as root then prefixing the commands below with sudo is not required.
+If you sign in as root then prefixing the commands below with 'sudo' is not required.

 3. If you don't already have 7zip installed, then it will need to be installed:

-    sudo apt update

     sudo apt install p7zip-full

 4. If you don't already have wget installed, then it will need to be installed:

-    sudo apt update

     sudo apt-get install wget

 5. Create a directory in which the shell file will be stored for example: